 Ricky W. Kunz, Chief Commercial Officer

 Mr. Kunz served in several capacities in the U.S., Mexico and Italy for Lykes Bros.
 Steamship Co. and CP Ships.
-Before joining the Port Authority, he served as Vice President of Mediterranean Services and Vice President of Latin American Services for Lykes Bros.
+Before joining the port, he served as Vice President of Mediterranean Services and Vice President of Latin American Services for Lykes Bros.
 Steamship Co., Inc. A native Texan, Mr. Kunz earned a bachelor’s degree in marine transportation from Texas A&M University at Galveston.
 During his maritime career, he worked with Hellenic Lines and Farrell Lines, Inc.

 Jeff Davis, Chief Port Operations Officer

 Mr. Davis began his maritime career working as a stevedore for 15 years.
-He joined the Port Authority in 1994 working in various capacities at the port’s Barbours Cut Container Terminal.
+He joined the port in 1994 working in various capacities at the port’s Barbours Cut Container Terminal.
 He was promoted to Container Operations Manager in 2000.
 With the opening of the Bayport Container Terminal in 2007, he was promoted to Managing Director, Container Terminals.
 In 2015, he was appointed to Chief Port Operations Officer.

 Rich Byrnes, Chief Port Infrastructure Officer

-Mr. Byrnes’ career experience spans engineering, operations and consulting across shipbuilding, ports, manufacturing and oil and gas industries, and working with Fortune 100 corporations, State-Owned Enterprises and governments on every continent.
-He began his career managing supply chain and wintering over at the South Pole, Antarctica, and then as an oil field engineer in the Middle East.
+Mr. Byrnes’ career experience spans engineering, operations and consulting across shipbuilding, ports, manufacturing and oil and gas industries, and working with Fortune 100 corporations, state-owned enterprises and governments on every continent.
+He began his career managing supply chain and wintering over at the South Pole, Antarctica and then as an oil field engineer in the Middle East.
 Subsequently, he has consulted to ports and shipping companies in the East, West and Gulf Coasts, Latin America and Australia.
-He worked with upstream, downstream and petrochemicals clients in the Americas, Asia, Europe and Middle East, and held executive positions at two global oilfield corporations.
+He worked with upstream, downstream and petrochemicals clients in the Americas, Asia, Europe and Middle East and held executive positions at two global oilfield corporations.
 He has also been a Clinical Professor of Leadership at Texas A&M’s Mays Business School.